wexw/Joint-Registration-of-Multiple-Point-Clouds-for-Fast-Particle-Fusion-in-Localization-Microscopy/README.md

 Running the demo script in Matlab requires the installation of the following toolboxes in Matlab:
 * Image Processing Toolbox
 * Parallel Computing Toolbox
+*	Statistics and Machine Learning Toolbox
+* Matlab Compiler

 ## Operating system

-The recommended OS to run this package is linux.
+The recommended OS to run this package is Linux.
 For windows instalation please see the documentation to install requirements on this [link](https://github.com/imphys/smlm_datafusion3d).

 ## Installation of 2D version